 Building on the concept of linked lists explored in Chapter 5, we can now move on to two more advanced and widely used data structures: stacks and queues.
-By the end of this chapter you will understand the difference between the two, the applications of each, how to implement them both from their native versions and in code and how to answer questions about them in interviews.
+By the end of this chapter you will understand the difference between the two, the applications of each, how to implement them both from their native versions and in code and how to answer interview questions about them.

 Stacks and queues are two kinds of data structures that keep things in a certain order.
 They are both similar to arrays, but with a few key differences.
 In an array, you can add things pretty much wherever you want.
 In stacks and queues you only add things to one end or the other, and usually always from the same end.